KappaKa1/MAX78000-Dynamic-Neural-Network/README.md

 ### Number of Epochs
   The number of epochs firstly depends heavily of the type of dataset, but that will not be the area of focus.
 For the first starting model (base model), the number of epochs should be high to set a good foundation for the subsequent models and for its accuracy.
 The number of epochs should reflect the stage in which the accuracy of the model stabilizes, in the case of MNIST is 25 epochs.
 For the subsequent models however, each additional epoch would likely mean a decreased accuracy for all previous models before it, especially the base model.
 The selected epoch number have to therefore balance between increasing the current model's accuracy and maintaining previous models' accuracy.
 The best approach is using trial and error, and in the case of MNIST is found to be 5 epochs each for subsequent models.
 ### Number of subsequent models
+  The number of seubsequent models affects the number of epochs.
+With a high number of subsequent models, the starting few models' accuracy would be heavily impeded due to the high dynamic training frequency.
+Thus, a suitable number of subsequency models have to be chosen to maintain a high accuracy for the base model.
+The MNIST Dynamic Model uses 4 total models, and are 25%, 50%, 75% and 100%.
 ### QAT policy

 # Synthesising and Modification of the code for Dynamic Model
 ## Synthesising and ai8xer.py